qubitron/StarterCode/README.md

 Open a python file (.py) from within your VS Code window.

-At the bottom right of the VS Code window, click on the "Select Python Evnrionmnt" button to choose your newly created Python virtual environment
+If not selected automatically, at the bottom right of the VS Code window, click on the "Select Python Interpreter" button to choose your newly created Python virtual environment

 ![](https://i.imgur.com/y1LShjR.png)